Senzing/migrate/README.md

 ### Migrating to a new Senzing_API.tgz

-This use case shows how to apply the contents of a new version of Senzing_API.tgz to an existing `/opt/senzing`.
+This use case shows how to apply the contents of a new version of Senzing_API.tgz to an existing `/opt/senzing` Senzing directory.

 #### Create NEW_SENZING_DIR